aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

   A peering connection between an Aiven VPC and VMs created before the peering setup won't work unless you refresh the DHCP lease for a relevant network interface.

-To refresh the DHCP lease for a network interface, take the following steps:
+To refresh the DHCP lease for a network interface, run the following commands:

-1. Run
+1. To clear the existing DHCP lease

     .. code-block:: bash

         dhclient -r NETWORK_INTERFACE_NAME

-2. Run
+2. To request a renewal of the DHCP lease

     .. code-block:: bash